-Accolades from critics and national awards are part of our 42-year history.
+Accolades from critics and national awards are part of our legacy.

 We strive to make great music in the here and now, and along the way, we're often honored with great reviews and prestigious awards from our peers.